Hildebrand Law, P.C. mobile logo

 The Arizona Supreme Court overruled Southern Pacific v.
 Industrial Commission, and cases following it.
 It held that a superior court judgment cannot be collaterally attacked in an Industrial Commission proceeding.
 It affirmed the Court of Appeal ruling setting aside the hearing officer’s decision in this case.

 If you have questions about the industrial commission recognize validity regarding marital status in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.